by Aramock Nanuck

 Many companies sell branding supplies for cattle and livestock.
 Their standard irons frequently are too large, in my opinion.
 Many of these firms make custom irons for a slightly higher fee, so getting one made smaller should be no problem.
 Prepare the unit per the instructions that come with the branding iron.

 It should contain no circles, if possible, to avoid the cookie-cutter effect, which, when improperly applied, lifts patches of skin from the subject's body as the iron retracts from the body.
 Similarly, avoid fancy loops as well, same reason.
 Most use an initial, or two, or numbers.

 Preparing the Brand

-The subject will complain of the intense pain.
-Therefore it is prudent to have the person gagged, or provided a bite chomp.
+The subject will complain of intense pain.
+Therefore it is prudent to have the person gagged or provided a bite chomp.
 They can hold this tightly between the teeth so the biting response will muffle cries of agony.
 The individual will scream as the branding occurs.
 This is normal.
-There will be a lot of pain during, and afterwards.
+There will be much pain during and afterwards.

 The mark of the brand needs caring for properly.
 I would suggest icing the spot with a simple cube.
-The cold sensation will quickly dissipate remaining head, causing the swelling to not be as exaggerated.
-It also provides soothing relief to the nerves, and naturally washes the burn of any dirt.
-Proper care will avoid unwanted damage the mark.
+The cold sensation will quickly dissipate the remaining head, causing the swelling not to be as exaggerated.
+It also provides soothing relief to the nerves and naturally washes the burn of any dirt.
+Proper care will avoid unwanted damage to the mark.